A Hydra Journal of the Plague Year

 CultureBrew.Art

-The CultureBrew.Art Artist Portal is open!
-If you are an Indigenous or a racialized artist, join now to set up your artist profile, add your disciplines, marketable skills, portfolio items (audio, video, and images), and other information that will ensure that when the Engager Portal opens, they can easily find you for opportunities, gigs, and other work.
-You can browse the profiles of other BIPOC artists, and connect with them through our private and secure internal messaging system!
+Join now to set up your artist profile, which can include all of your artistic disciplines, marketable skills, portfolio items (audio, video, and images), bio, and other info that will attract arts organizations and freelance producers (Engagers) in their search for BIPOC artists for projects, gigs, and other work.
+Membership is only $25 for a lifetime membership, with bursaries available upon request for those facing financial barriers.
+Once your profile is published, you can browse the profiles of other BIPOC artists, and connect with them through CBA’s private and secure internal messaging system!

 ABOUT CULTUREBREW.ART